Omni-guides/Tuxborn/README-New.md

 <img src="https://github.com/Omni-guides/Tuxborn/blob/main/images/Tuxborn_In-gameNotifications.png" width="600">

-When no more messages are displayed (the finaly message should be "Museum List Build Complete", and does take quite a while to appear, but only needs to happen once), pick up the book ont he table, and then speak to the statue and select your Alternative Startm then sleep in the bed as directed to being your adventure!
+When no more messages are displayed (the final message should be "Museum List Build Complete", and does take quite a while to appear, but this only needs to happen once), pick up the book on the table, and then speak to the statue and select your Alternative Start, then sleep in the bed as directed to being your adventure!

 ### <ins>Keybind Changes/Gamepad buttons</ins>